Ken Lynch: Career

 Between 1972 and 1977, he made 16 guest appearances on McCloud, performing as a police sergeant and later a detective named Grover on the series.
-He previously appeared in 12 episodes of Gunsmoke, 10 episodes of The F.B.I., nine episodes of Bonanza, and six episodes in both The Virginian and Gomer Pyle, USMC.
+In September 1974, he appeared in the very first episode of the cult classic,Kolchak:The Night Stalker, playing a police captain.He previously appeared in 12 episodes of Gunsmoke, 10 episodes of The F.B.I., nine episodes of Bonanza, and six episodes in both The Virginian and Gomer Pyle, USMC.
 Among the feature films in which he appeared are I Married a Monster from Outer Space, North By Northwest, The Lawbreakers, Pork Chop Hill, Anatomy of a Murder and Tora!
 Tora!
 Tora!.
 He appeared in Battlestar Galactica as Dr Horning in episode 22, "Experiment in Terra" (1979).
 Lynch's last credited performance was in the role of Rear Admiral Talbot Gray in the 1983 seven-part miniseries The Winds of War.

 Flower business

 Even though Lynch still had a very successful career as an actor by the 1970s, he began looking for another, more steady source of income.
 He explained in a 1975 newspaper interview: "In acting you just can't predict the jobs that will come along.
 If you could, you could budget."
 With such income uncertainty in mind as he grew older, Lynch bought a flower shop in North Hollywood a "few years" before the noted interview.
 He began studying floriculture, taking courses in the art of floral arranging and design, and then providing flowers for local weddings, receptions, and other events.
 According to Lynch, his many years of experience performing on decorated sets for movies and television series proved to be a benefit to him in his new business.
 "Actually," he observed, "servicing a wedding is like ordering flowers for a studio set".